computational-thinking-4-business/computational-thinking-4-business.github.io/genai.md

 **Key Concepts**

 * **API Key:**  To access the API, you'll need an API key, which is a unique identifier that authenticates your requests.
-You can obtain an API key through the Google Cloud console.
+You can obtain an API key through the Google AI Studio console (The link with a key shaped icon on the left side navigation menu).

 {: .warning-title}
 > Protect API Key